SWeszler/currency_exchange_rates/README.md

 1. RSS scraper reads the exchange rates from the European Central Bank and writes them to the database.
 RSS link: https://www.ecb.europa.eu/home/html/rss.en.html
 Fetching the RSS feed is done by the scheduled task.
 It is scheduled to run every day at midnight.
-For scheduling tasks we can use Cron job, Celery with Redis or Google Cloud Scheduler.
+For scheduling tasks we can use Cron job or Google Cloud Scheduler.
+Once the webhook is triggered the asynchronous task is being added to the queue built with Celery and Redis.

+	Webhook (Needs Basic Authentication):
+	GET /scraper/run/

 2. REST API returns the current exchange rate as well as historical data saved in the database.
 It provides the following endpoints: